unit8co/darts/docs/userguide/torch_forecasting_models.md

 Let's have a look at how the models work under the hood.

-Let's assume we run an ice-cream shop and we want to predict sales for the next day.
+Let's assume we run an ice-cream shop and, we want to predict sales for the next day.
 We have one year (365 days) past data of our end-of-day ice-cream sales and of the average measured daily ambient temperature.
-We also noticed that our ice-cream sales depend on the day of the week so we want to include this in our model.
+We also noticed that our ice-cream sales depend on the day of the week so, we want to include this in our model.

 - past target: actual past ice-cream sales `ice_cream_sales`
 - future target: predict the ice-cream sales for the next day